kinow/kinoshita.eti.br/_posts/2021-11-08-cyclic-workflows-with-prefect.md

 [Cyclic Workflows with Cylc and StackStorm](/2021/10/01/cyclic-workflows-with-cylc-and-stackstorm.html) and how few workflow managers support cyclic workflows.

-I was surprised today while reading Prefect documentation to see these paragraphs:
+I was surprised today while reading Prefect documentation to see this paragraph:

 > Most workflow frameworks act as if looping is impossible (stressing the Acyclic part of the DAG),
 > but it's actually trivial to implement.
 We simply dynamically unroll the loop, similar to how RNN